tillitis/dev-tillitis/hugo/content/syscalls/_index.md

 Write data in `buf` to the app's flash area at byte `offset` within the area.

-At most 4096 bytes can be written at once and `offset` must be a multiple of 4096 bytes.
+Up to storage area size bytes can be written at once and `offset` must be a multiple of 256 bytes.

 Returns 0 on success.